UWC2-PYTHON/ProgrammingInPython/source/modules/MoreOnMutability.rst

     In [28]: list1 = [ [1,2,3], ['a','b'] ]

-one way to make a copy of a list:
+One way to make a copy of a list:

 .. code-block:: ipython